22 Effective Ways To Get Email Subscribers Every Day

 I like to use Kartra for landing pages cause that’s where my list, products and campaigns hang out.
-But, if I’m creating content upgrades then I’ll use Thrive Leads to capture leads on my blog and I’ll integrate my Thrive pop ups with my Kartra forms.
+On the contrary, if I’m creating content upgrades then I’ll use Thrive Leads and Kartra combined.

 Here’s how I do it:

-- Create a lead short code (for content upgrades) or pop up (for opt in freebies) in Thrive Leads
+- Create a lead short code in Thrive Leads

-- Create an opt in form in Kartra and ‘embed on website’
+- Create an opt in form in Kartra and select ‘embed on website’

-- Copy the HTML code from the Kartra forms and paste it into the Thrive Leads form
+- Copy the HTML code from the Kartra forms and paste it into the Thrive Leads forms

-Once you’ve created an opt in freebie, add share buttons on your thank you page, so that people can share your opt in freebie to their friends.
+Once you’ve created an opt in freebie, add share buttons (I recommend social warfare) on your thank you page, so that people can share your opt in freebie to their friends.

 Find popular blogs that your dream customer follows and create an author byline with a call to action in it.
 For example, this might be a 5 day free email course or a free mini course.